 Mecolli described her time at WRI as “invaluable,” as it allowed her to understand the full process of how an idea becomes policy.
 But the most important lesson she learned is the importance of translating policy research in a way that will motivate policymakers to respond, she said.

 “We as policy students need to be able to take the research we create and champion it to those who draft policy,” Mecolli said.
 “Pure statistics will not sway everyone, and it is up to us to learn how to take our skills and go one step further: to be active advocates for policy rooted in truth and reality.”

-Sushmita joined the Harris School after several years of professional and academic research in India.
-As a senior research associate at Abdul Latif Jameel Poverty Action Lab (J-PAL), she worked on a rural electric power project under the supervision of professors at UC Berkeley, and EPIC-India Executive Director Ken Lee.
-Before that, Sushmita worked on environment, urban, and economic research and project management at several organizations in New Delhi, including the National Institute of Urban Affairs (NIUA), The Energy and Resources Institute (TERI), and the National Council of Applied Economic Research (NCAER).
-She has a master’s in Economics from TERI School of Advanced Studies.
+Sushmita Singha is a Climate Risk and Energy Consultant at the World Bank Headquarters, D.C.
+She graduated with an MS in Environmental Science and Policy (MSESP) in June 2020 from the Harris School of Public Policy, University of Chicago.
+Her prior academic training is in Economics (MS and BS).
+She was an EPIC Fellow during her master’s at UChicago, where she worked on randomized evaluations of energy and environmental projects.
+Prior to joining UChicago, she had several years of experience in professional and academic research in India.
+At Abdul Latif Jameel Poverty Action Lab (J-PAL), she worked on a rural electric power project and smart metering technology for reducing distribution losses.
+In the past, she had also worked on environment, urban, and economic research and project management at several organizations in New Delhi, including the National Institute of Urban Affairs (NIUA), The Energy and Resources Institute (TERI), and the National Council of Applied Economic Research (NCAER).